1337GameDev/Ut99Mods/README.md

 # Useage :video_game:

-To merely use the pre-compiled packages, navigate to <a href="https://github.com/1337GameDev/Ut99Mods/releases">Releases</a> and download tyhe latest `zip` and extra it over the top of your UT99 directory.
+To merely use the pre-compiled packages, navigate to <a href="https://github.com/1337GameDev/Ut99Mods/releases">Releases</a> and download the latest `zip` and extra it over the top of your UT99 directory.
 If you're asked to merge any folders, answer yes.

 :warning: This has been tested / compiled on v469b of Ut99, but **LIKELY** would work on prior versions just fine (such as the latest official version of `v436`).